LilithTundrus/e621-api-wrapper/docs/Artists.md

 # Artists

 Artists are part of e621 _post_ types but are an individual endpoint.
-ALlL methods available through the API are wrapped
+ALL methods available through the API are wrapped

 </br>